pulibrary/command_line_curriculum/environment.md

 ## Environment Variables

 Process environment variables (also referred to env vars) are not the same as shell variables we just described.
 They are configuration variables that every process has in Unix-like operating systems.
-A shell session a process that receives env vars from the system when it is run.
+A shell session is a process that receives env vars from the system when it is run.
 The shell imports them at startup time as regular variables and marks them as exported.

 Every variable marked as exported will be copied into the process environment of